JrVerbiest/Udacity_Machine_Learning_Engineer_Nanodegree/README.md

   Using SageMaker, deploy a PyTorch sentiment analysis model, which is trained to recognize the sentiment of movie reviews (positive or negative).

-  - Project: work in progress (deadline 31 October 2019)
+  - Project: work in progress (submit for review)

 - *Machine Learning Case Studies.
 Plagiarism Detector.*